Red Hot Chili Peppers: 1988–1989: Frusciante and Smith join

-DeWayne "Blackbyrd" McKnight, a former member of Parliament-Funkadelic, joined as guitarist, and D. H. Peligro of Dead Kennedys joined as drummer.
+DeWayne "Blackbyrd" McKnight, a former member of Parliament-Funkadelic, joined as guitarist, and D. H. Peligro of Dead Kennedys joined as drummer in August 1988.
 Kiedis re-entered rehab for 30 days, and visited Slovak's grave as part of his rehabilitation, finally confronting his grief.
 Three dates into the tour, McKnight was fired for lack of chemistry with the band.
-McKnight was so unhappy he threatened to burn down Kiedis's house.
+McKnight was so unhappy he threatened to burn down Kiedis' house.

-Peligro introduced Kiedis and Flea to teenage guitarist and Chili Peppers fan John Frusciante, who brought a darker, more melodic rock style to the band.
+Peligro introduced Kiedis and Flea to the 18-year-old guitarist John Frusciante, a fan of the band, who brought a darker and more melodic style.
 Frusciante performed his first show with the Chili Peppers in September 1988.
 The new lineup began writing for the next album and went on a short tour, the Turd Town Tour.
 In November, Kiedis and Flea fired Peligro due to his drug and alcohol problems.
-Following open auditions, they hired drummer Chad Smith in December 1988, who has remained since.
+After open auditions, they hired the drummer Chad Smith in December 1988, who has remained since.
 According to Smith, "We started playing, and right away we just hit it off musically."

-The Chili Peppers began work on their fourth album in 1989.
+The Chili Peppers began work on their fourth album in late 1988.
 Unlike the stop-start sessions for The Uplift Mofo Party Plan, preproduction went smoothly.
 However, the sessions were made tense by Beinhorn's desire to create a hit, frustrating Frusciante and Kiedis.
 Released on August 16, 1989, Mother's Milk peaked at number 52 on the U.S. Billboard 200.
 The record failed to chart in the United Kingdom and Europe, but climbed to number 33 in Australia.
-"Knock Me Down" reached number six on the U.S. Modern Rock Tracks, whereas "Higher Ground" charted at number eleven and reached number 54 in the UK and 45 in Australia and France.
+"Knock Me Down" reached number six on the U.S. Modern Rock Tracks chart, whereas "Higher Ground" charted at number eleven and reached number 54 in the UK and 45 in Australia and France.
 Mother's Milk was certified gold in March 1990 and was the first Chili Peppers album to ship over 500,000 units.